 Last week, I spoke about my appraisal at work and the effect of blogging on it.
-Although nowhere near the previous two bonuses, I still managed to get a significant lump sum amount as performance bonus.
+Although nowhere near the previous two bonuses, I still managed to get a significant lump sum amount.
 I have been pondering, where to invest the money.
 Here’s the solution, we are going to stock this entire money in our home-buying fund, not in a retirement fund.
 Here’s how we did invest the money.

-If you have missed, you can check out how much do I need save for retirement every month, the calculation showed that we are on-target for our nest egg with monthly contribution to 401(k) and IRA and a company match.
+If you have missed it, you can check out how much I need to save for retirement, the calculation showed that we are on target for our nest egg with a monthly contribution to 401(k) and IRA and a company match.

-Our immediate goal is to find avenues for investing, say $10,000 (sorry, not revealing actual amount).
+Our immediate goal is to find avenues for investing, say $10,000 (sorry, not revealing the actual amount).

 Now to state our goal clearly, we have to invest $10,000 for short-term, at most 2-3 years.
 The objective is to earn as much as possible keeping the capital preserved.